 “Within a short half-hour I witnessed scenes of grief and despair which it is impossible to describe.
 One lady rushed about frantically asking for her daughter, and some one having told her that she was safe, the inquirer jumped, danced, and screamed, and, after rushing to her coachman and telling him to drive her home fell down in a dead swoon.
 Another lady went clean out of her mind on reaching the scenes of the disaster.
 Yet another lady imagined she recognised her daughter’s dress, and called hysterically to her husband to tell the police to prevent her going to the bazaar.”

-One newspaper reporter wrote about the devastation and provided a clear picture of what those who survived saw after the fire was out:
+A St. James’s Gazette reporter wrote about the devastation and provided a clear picture of what was seen by those who survived after the fire was out: